menu

 As is often the case in a small town, Littleton doesn't have a public transportation system that people use for their commute.

 The people who call Littleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Littleton residents report their race to be White, followed by Asian.
-Important ancestries of people in Littleton include English, Irish, French, French Canadian, and Italian.
+Important ancestries of people in Littleton include English, Irish, French, French Canadian, and German.

 The most common language spoken in Littleton is English.
 Other important languages spoken here include French and Slavic languages.